 - Books entered must be in the English language

-- Books entered which haven’t been published yet are eligible as long as preview copies of the book (proof or manuscripts) are available by the 9 April 2018.
-Uncorrected proofs, manuscripts or PDF sections of the book are acceptable as a preview copy, providing that the final versions are sent to the Royal Society before June 2018.
+- Books entered which haven’t been published yet are eligible as long as preview copies of the book (proof or manuscripts) are available by 11 April 2019.
+Uncorrected proofs, manuscripts or PDF sections of the book are acceptable as a preview copy, providing that the final versions are sent to the Royal Society before June 2019.
 Books that are in the process of being reprinted at the time of entry (e.g.:- as paperback when originally published as hardback) are acceptable.

 - There is no restriction on the geographical location of the publisher of any entry.
 There are no restrictions on the nationality, age or any other characteristic of the author(s) or illustrator(s) of any entry.

 - The copies entered must be paper-based and bound.
 For printed books we would expect the latest edition of the paperback or hardback.
 For eBooks we would expect the current edition of the eBook, printed and bound.

 - We ask that PDF versions of the book are also submitted to accompany your entry.
 This is so that we can distribute the book to aid in the judging process.
 Unaccompanied electronic book submissions will not be accepted.

 - Publishers may submit as many books as they wish and are encouraged to do so.

 - The Royal Society Insight Investment Science Book Prize 2019 (the Prize) will be awarded to the author(s) of a book that is judged to best meet with these terms of entry.